biocore/biom-format/doc/documentation/biom_format.rst

 Should I generate sparse or dense biom files?
 =============================================

 In general, we recommend using the sparse format for your biom files.
 These will be a lot smaller than the dense format biom files when your data is sparse (i.e., more than 85% of your counts are zero).
 This is common for OTU tables and metagenome tables, and you'll want to investigate whether it's true for your data.
-If you currently format your data in tab-separated tables where observations are rows and samples are columns, you can format that file to be convertible to biom format with the ``biom convert-biom``.
+If you currently format your data in tab-separated tables where observations are rows and samples are columns, you can format that file to be convertible to biom format with the ``biom convert`` command.
 Here you can create dense and sparse formats, and see which file size is smaller.
 See the section on :ref:`converting`.

 Motivation for the BIOM format
 ==============================